 Currently, the District operates a groundwater level monitoring network and is transitioning to a regional assessment program.
 The focus of that program to detect effects of stormwater infiltration as the watershed continues to develop.
-With its partners, SWWD will evaluate the need and feasibility of identifying and monitoring regional groundwater assessment locations throughout the District through development of a Strategic Assessment Plan.
+With its partners, SWWD will evaluate the need and feasibility of identifying and monitoring regional groundwater assessment existing wells where possible to minimize cost.

-If and when program guidelines are fully established, SWWD will work with MDH and/or a Technical Advisory Committee to identify new sites for expansion of the program leveraging existing groundwater models to optimize placement and existing wells where possible to minimize cost.
 As part of the process, SWWD will work with partners to refine existing models using SWWD data.
 All new regional assessment sites will be equipped with automated water level loggers.
 Existing sites will retrofitted with automated water level loggers as necessary.
 Data from the regional assessment network will be used to identify trends, assess the sustainability of groundwater resources, and refine and calibrate the South Washington groundwater model (Barr Engineering).